drvinceknight/Nashpy/docs/contributing/tutorial/index.rst

 in to the main source code of Nashpy you will open a Pull request.

 To do this, go to your fork of the Nashpy repository:
 :code:`https://github.com/<your username>/Nashpy`.
-You should see a :code:`Open
+You should see a
-Pull request` button:
+:code:`Compare and Pull Request` button:

 .. image:: /_static/contributing/tutorial/before_pr/main.png

-Once you have clicked on that, you can review your changes and then eventually click on :code:`Open PR` to open the Pull Request.
+Once you have clicked on that, you can review your changes and then eventually click on :code:`Create pull request` to create the Pull Request.

 Making further modifications
 ----------------------------